Skip to Content

 7 Ways you might be wasting electricity every day

-Man looking into the fridge
+man looking into open fridge

 Most of us don’t really think about electricity, You flip a switch and the light turns on or you start a sentence with “OK, Google” and there’s music playing or a timer counting down.
 Most of the time, the electrical devices in your home just ‘work’ when you need them to so it’s easy to forget that you are paying for the electricity that powers them.